Keeping an excellent social media presence is a task that requires a lot of effort and discipline for every company.

 Investment = the total cost of your social media marketing efforts

-As Alex Khan, CEO of Attractive Media told us during one of our webinars, there are many variables to take into consideration when calculating social media ROI:
+As Alex Khan, the CEO of Attractive Media told us during one of our webinars, there are many variables to take into consideration when calculating social media ROI:

 - look at the performance marketing